lukew3/ghlog/README.md

 * `ghlog -t <personal-access-token>` - Sets the personal access token to the token provided.
   * Instructions for creating a token can be found [here](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token)
 * `ghlog -r <new-repo-name>` - Creates a new ghlogbook repository with the passed name
-* `ghlog -d <date>` - Gets log entries from the specified date.
+* `ghlog -f <date>` - Fetches log entries from the specified date, month, or year.
 Date must be written in yyyy/mm/dd format
   * Can also pass a month in the format yyyy/mm or year in the format yyyy
 * `ghlog -m` - Makes a readme file out of submitted logs.
 Aiming to make this automatic possibly with github actions in a later update
 * `ghlog -e` - Encrypts your logs from now on.
 Encryption key stored locally in .config/ghlog/config.ini file.
   * Repository is automatically set to private but encrypting logs can ease fears of account break-ins or internal snooping
   * Entries will not be readable via Github web interface.
+  * Running this after an encryption key has already been set will ask if you want to overwrite old key with new key.
 * `ghlog --help` - Shows the following help text:
 ```
 Usage: ghlog [OPTIONS]